Encom21/NullSector/README.md

 # NullSector

-This python script it to generate payloads on android mobile devices with out the need for the cellphone to be rooted
+This python script is ment to generate metasploit payloads on android mobile devices with out the need for the cellphone to be rooted